glasgowm148/ergonaut-handbook/home.md

 # Welcome to ergonaut.space
 ergonaut.space is the community wiki of the Ergo blockchain, a guide translating how to use and the underlying technical details of the Ergo blockchain into easy to understand language for non-technical people.
-If you are a developer or advanced user of cryptocurrencies, the [Ergo Wiki](https://github.com/ergoplatform/ergo/wiki) on GitHub may be a more appropriate source of information.
+If you are a developer or advanced user of cryptocurrencies, [docs.ergoplatform](http://docs.ergoplatform.org/) on GitHub may be a more appropriate source of information.

 ## What is Ergo?
 Ergo is programmable money designed to be used by ordinary people.